cn0047/stash/ed/mysql/README.md

 SHOW PRIVILEGES;

 SHOW FULL TABLES;

+SELECT * INTO OUTFILE '/tmp/users.txt'
+FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n'
+FROM users;

 Horizontal scaling means that you scale by adding more machines into your pool of resources (Replication).
 Vertical scaling means that you scale by adding more power (CPU, RAM) to your existing machine.